The Key Information on Brexit

 The unique status of the UK’s only land border with the European Union has throughout Brexit been one of the defining debates.
 The EU and the UK have been seeking to find a solution that respects both the peace process and the integrity of the EU’s Single Market.

-The draft agreement introduces the Protocol on Ireland/Northern Ireland.
+The Agreement introduces the Protocol on Ireland/Northern Ireland.
 There are three key points to the protocol:

 - Northern Ireland will continue to align itself to the EU’s Single Market rules for certain sectors including manufacturing and agricultural standards;